ValidMind for validation 2 — Start the validation process

 Key insights:

-• Class distribution changed materially after preprocessing: The class split shifts from 79.80% / 20.20% in the raw dataset to 50.00% / 50.00% in the preprocessed dataset, indicating a fully even class distribution in the processed data.
+• Class distribution changed materially after preprocessing: The class shares move from a 79.80% / 20.20% split in the raw data to an even 50.00% / 50.00% split in the preprocessed data.

 Parameters: